rkuma183/wilsonmar.github.io/_posts/2017-07-30-java-spring-rest-api-sample.md

 2017-07-30 15:02:48.037  INFO 27820 --- [       Thread-2] o.s.j.e.a.AnnotationMBeanExporter        : Unregistering JMX-exposed beans on shutdown
    </pre>

-   We need to ignore the date/time stamps, markers, and warnings in the response.
+   PROTIP: Ignore the date/time stamps, markers, and warnings in the response.
+   Scroll to the right.

    Notice "hello.Application" is called (even though "No active profile set").
    NOTE: <a target="_blank" href="https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html">Spring Profiles</a> provide a way to segregate parts of your application configuration and make it only available in certain environments.